restorer/zame-haxe-particles/README.md

 haxelib dev zame-particles ./zame-haxe-particles
 ```

 This library depends on zame-miscutils.
-If you don't have them:
+If you don't have then:

 ```
 git clone git@github.com:restorer/zame-haxe-miscutils.git